 Bicycle accidents can occur at any time in Florida and often result in

 In some situations, there may even be multiple parties to blame.
-An experienced
+A Fort

 of liability and hold all responsible parties accountable.